 Does BetterHelp offer financial aid?

 Yes.
-BetterHelp offers financial aid that reduces the fee from $340 per month to as little as $260 per month.
+BetterHelp offers financial aid that reduces the fee.
 Discounts are based on your income or other financial burdens.

 The initial questionnaire asks whether you are unemployed or having financial difficulty.
 There is also a further opportunity to describe your financial situation, which may result in a greater discount.

 When you enter your payment details, look for the “Apply for Financial Aid” link and click it.
 You’ll answer a few questions about your income and ability to pay.
 The discount you receive is instant and is based on a good-faith representation of your finances.